PlotoZypresse/graphix/README.md

 - Efficient memory layout using flat vectors.
 - Supports edge weights of any `Copy + Ord` type.
 - Fast adjacency list access.
+- Construct directly from an edge list with `GraphRep::from_list`, inferring the number of vertices automatically.
 - Unit tested and ready for algorithmic use cases.

 ## Installation